Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Log-Normally-Distributed Self-Interference Over Small Spatial Neighborhoods

-We observed that \ginr values over spatial neighborhoods of size $\nbr = \nbrtwotwo$ were approximately log-normally-distributed throughout our measurements.
+We observed that \ginr values over spatial neighborhoods of size $\nbr = \nbrtwotwo$ were approximately log-normally distributed throughout our measurements.
 Put simply, we found that

 where $\muij$ and $\varij$ are the mean and variance of the normal distribution fitted to $\todB{\setinrij\nbrtwotwo}$.
-Note that $\muij$ and $\varij$ are specific to the neighborhood surrounding a particular transmit-receive beam pair $(i,j)$, meaning there are nearly 6.5 million $\parens{\muij,\varij}$.
+Note that $\muij$ and $\varij$ are specific to the neighborhood surrounding a particular transmit-receive beam pair $(i,j)$, meaning there are nearly 6.5 million fitted $\parens{\muij,\varij}$.
 Also, note that $\muij$ implicitly has units of decibels.
-Three instances of $\nbrtwotwo$ spatial neighborhoods depicting this log-normal nature can be observed in \figref{fig:lognormal-a}, each of which has a unique fitted mean $\muij$ and variance $\varij$.
+Three instances of $\setinrij\nbrtwotwo$ depicting this log-normal nature can be observed in \figref{fig:lognormal-a}, each of which has a unique fitted mean $\muij$ and variance $\varij$.
+Each of these three \gpcdf in \figref{fig:lognormal-a} illustrates that slightly shifting the transmit and receive beams leads to wide variability in self-interference.